mohitgupta3/Building-a-Neural-network/README.md

 refer to _Math Notation Cheat Sheet.png_.

-A Neural Network Consists of the following Components:- __1.__ An input layer, x.
+A Neural Network Consists of the following Components:-.
+__1.__ An input layer, x.
 __2.__ An arbitrary amount of hidden layers.
 __3.__ An output layer, ŷ.